 A summer internship at Motu will give you valuable hands-on experience in policy-relevant economic research, guided by internationally recognised senior economists from the top ranked economics organisation in NZ and one of the world's top ten economic think tanks (as ranked by RePEc).

-Applications for internships beginning in summer 19/20 are now closed.
+Applications for internships beginning in summer 20/21 are now open and will close on 1 April 2020.

 Motu’s internship programme is designed to apply and extend students’ empirical skills and assist with their development as researchers.
 Its underlying aim is to build research capability, improving the skills of young researchers and the quality of New Zealand research.
 Motu interns work on research projects led by one of the Senior Fellows, and are encouraged to think critically about the public policy and research issues involved.
 Internships build students’ skills, as well as providing our researchers with useful research assistance.
 Ultimately we hope our interns will be better equipped to consider a career in research or public policy analysis.